-Jalisco is one of the 31 states that together with the Federal District (Distrito Federal or DF), comprise the 32 states of Mexico.
+Jalisco is one of the 31 states that together with the Federal District (Distrito Federal or DF), comprise the 32 states of The United States of Mexico.

-It is also one of the most important states in Mexico, both due to the richness and fertility of the land as well as for its historical significance.
+It is also one of the most important states in the Mexican Republic, both due to the richness and fertility of the land as well as its historical significance.
+The state is also the 4th most populated states and is one of the most important in economic significance, commerce and also culture.

 Latitude: 20° 41' N